thewoolleyman/boxbuilder/README.markdown

 AMI-building code is based on Eric Hammond's tutorial at http://alestic.com/2010/01/ec2-ebs-boot-ubuntu

 **WARNING!
+BOXBUILDER INCURS EC2 RESOURCE CHARGES!
-The 'build\_ami' scripts will automatically create EC2 resources for which you will be charged!
+The 'build\_ami' scripts will automatically create EC2 instances, EBS volumes and EBS snapshots.
-They automatically start and stop instances and create EBS volumes, but if the scripts fail or are killed the might not be removed.
-It is YOUR RESPONSIBILITY to ensure that any EC2 resources which boxbuilder creates are automatically shut down.
-If you do not YOU WILL BE CHARGED BY AMAZON UNTIL THEY ARE SHUT DOWN.
+Boxbuilder will ATTEMPT TO automatically terminate any EC2 instance it has automatically started, but if the scripts fail or are killed the might not be removed.
+It is YOUR RESPONSIBILITY to confirm that any EC2 resources which boxbuilder creates are terminated even if boxbuilder fails to terminate them automatically.
+If you do not YOU WILL BE CHARGED BY AMAZON FOR ANY RESOURCES UNTIL THEY ARE TERMINATED.
-Learn how to delete any unused resources via the the EC2 console before using the 'build\_ami' scripts: [https://console.aws.amazon.com/ec2/home](https://console.aws.amazon.com/ec2/home)**
+Learn how to delete any unused resources via the the EC2 AWS Management Console before using the 'build\_ami' scripts: [https://console.aws.amazon.com/ec2/home](https://console.aws.amazon.com/ec2/home) Resources which boxbuilder automatically starts will be identified by the string 'boxbuilder\_temp\_builder\_instance\_safe\_to\_terminate' in the resource's User Data instance attribute or Snapshot Description.
+The User Data instance attribute is not visible via the EC2 AWS Management Console, but can be seen using this command:
+'ec2-describe-instance-attribute {instance id} --user-data'.**

 ----
 &nbsp;